 A burn up chart is a visual diagram commonly used on Agile projects to help measure progress.
 Agile burn up charts allow project managers and teams to quickly see how their workload is progressing and whether project completion is on schedule.

+But what's the meaning of this Agile buzzword?
 In this article, we’ll discuss the purpose and benefits of a burn up chart, how to read and create one, and the difference between a burn up and burn down chart.

 Introducing the Agile burn up chart